-There was a time when wooing a woman meant flowers and chocolate hearts and love letters (or, at the very least, a nervously scrawled note with two check boxes: Do you like me?
+There was a time when wooing a woman meant flowers, poetry and chocolate (or, at the very least, a nervously scrawled note with two check boxes: Do you like me?
 Yes or No).

-Today the flowers are emoji, the check boxes are swipes, and the chocolates don’t fit her vegan, gluten-free, low-fat, locavore diet.
+Today the flowers are flame emojis, the check boxes are swipes, and the chocolates don’t fit her vegan, gluten-free, low-fat, locavore diet.
 Flirting is a more delicate art.

-Our tech-savvy, social media age calls for a different kind of come on, one with just the right mix of subtlety and shamelessness.
+Our social media age calls for a tech savvy come on, one with just the right mix of subtlety and shamelessness.
 Go too big and you’ll be branded a creep long before you reach DM status.
-Go too small and your heart eyes emoji will be buried under more aggressive men’s digital advances (ahem)
+Go too small and your heart eyes emoji will be buried under more aggressive men’s digital advances (ahem).

 The modern Romeo must learn how to flirt on social media without veering into either extreme.
-Follow these seven tips to get your social media seduction game on point.
+Follow these ten tips to get your social media seduction game on point.

 Keep Your Photos Fresh

 If you’re planning to use your social media profiles for flirtation, you need to give them the same TLC as your dating profiles.
 Start by unleashing a killer profile pic.
 It should be current and flattering, not the grainy shot of your proudest college keg stand moment.
 It must include you, even though your dog is extremely photogenic and rightfully your favourite family member.
 It should not include your ex, feature so many other people that it’s impossible to identify you, or be taken in a bathroom mirror (shirtless or not, it’s a no-go).